mintynet/nano-can/build.md

 <br>Wire strippers
 <br>Small screw driver
 ## Software requirements.
-<br>Arduino IDE
+### Arduino IDE
-<br>Requires the use of the following Arduino library
+Requires the use of the following Arduino library
 <br><br>https://github.com/coryjfowler/MCP_CAN_lib
 <br>If you have the ability to, burn the new Arduino nano bootloader to the board.
 <br><br>Then program with can-receive-all sketch